rachelstrangeway/CA-ped-collisions-atfault/README.md

 <img width="400" alt="Population Density At Fault Rate Regression" src="https://github.com/rachelstrangeway/CA-ped-collisions-atfault/assets/157441987/4fa3d796-c599-487d-8a45-ae8d5f53eefd">
 <img width="400" alt="Crash Rate At Fault Rate Regression" src="https://github.com/rachelstrangeway/CA-ped-collisions-atfault/assets/157441987/5f383c3c-0f58-4e3b-963f-b132327f7471">

-*<p align="center">
+*<p style="text-align: center;">
-Top left: Walk Score and At Fault Rate Regression.
-Top right: Mode Share and At Fault Rate Regression.
-Bottom left: Population Density and At Fault Rate Regression.
-Bottom right: Crash Rate and At Fault Rate Regression.
+First: Walk Score and At Fault Rate Regression.
+Second: Mode Share and At Fault Rate Regression.
+Third: Population Density and At Fault Rate Regression.
+Fourth: Crash Rate and At Fault Rate Regression.
 (SWITRS TIMS 2012-2021, author's own calculations)*
 </p>

 Across the sample of 15 cities, pedestrian at-fault rate was found to be most highly correlated to city walk score (R<sup>2</sup> = 0.616, p value = 0.001).
 At-fault rate was also highly correlated to walking + transit commute mode share (R<sup>2</sup> = 0.567, p value = 0.001).
 There was slightly lower correlation between at fault rates and  population density (R<sup>2</sup> = 0.385, p value = 0.014 ).
 The at-fault rate was found to have the lowest correlation to overall pedestrian crash rate (R<sup>2</sup> 0.138= , p value = 0.174).
 This indicates that higher pedestrian volume and walkability could be correlated with better pedestrian infrastructure or a higher awareness of pedestrians which could influence how fault is determined in a crash.
 Interestingly, there doesn't appear to be a correlation between the at fault rate and overall pedestrian safety, indicated these two issues are necessarily associated with eachother.